 State Assessment Results

-Please contact your home campus with any questions regarding assessment results.
+Please contact the campus where your child tested with any questions regarding state assessment results.

 Any home-schooled student who resides in the Pflugerville Independent School District may participate in the PSAT/NMSQT and/or any college advanced placement test offered by the District.
-For more information, please contact the high school transition counselor in the home-schooled student's attendance area.
+Proof of residence is required, and will be used to determined the zoned campus.
 Home-schooled student registration must be done prior to the College Board deadline for U.S. schools to increase PSAT/NMSQT test book orders.
 More information can be found on the College Board website.

 PfISD also offers PSAT 8/9 and Advanced Placements Tests.
 More information on the AP program is available here.